schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Solid-state Majority

-A essential fire alarm system installer argues a authority at a passageway.
+A essential fire alarm system installer argues an authority at a passageway.

 ## Blooded Quorum